Diverticulitis Diet Plan – Overview

 Afternoon Snack: 10 almonds/pecans/walnuts or 20 macadamias

-Dinner: Baked salmon with sliced lime and chilli on top, served with steamed zucchini, squash, and boiled white rice
+Dinner: Baked salmon with sliced lime and chili on top, served with steamed zucchini, squash, and boiled white rice

 Breakfast: Rice porridge and 1 cup of apple juice